Current Senior Regimental Appointments of The Calgary Highlanders

 Honorary Colonel

-Honorary Colonel Currie was born and raised in Calgary, Alberta.
+Honorary Colonel Parker was born in Toronto, Ontario and raised in Calgary, Alberta.

 Honorary Lieutenant-Colonel